IlonaSilverwood/serenity/JOSS-specific-guide.md

 ### Particles

-Particles like "van", "von", "della", etc. can be placed at the end of the given name or at the beginning of the surname, depending on the specifics of how the name is used.
+It's usually enough to place particles like "van", "von", "della", etc. at the end of the given name or at the beginning of the surname, depending on the details of how the name is used.

-Set dropping and non-dropping particles with the following attributes:

 - `dropping-particle`
 - `non-dropping-particle`